gregoryterry/Configure-DNS-for-Active-Directory/README.md

 - Restart the client computer
 - Verify communication between Domain Controller and Client Computer
 - Join the client computer to the domain DC01
-- Log into the domain controller and verify that the client computer show up in Active directory users and computers
+- Log into the domain controller, verify that the client computer appears in Active directory users and computers
 - Setup Remote Desktop to allow all non-admin domain user access to remote desktop
 - Create an OU name “Clients” and put the new client computer into that OU